blakadder/blog/_posts/2020-06-13-frankenstein-saturday-2.md

 ## Assembly

 This is the point where everything came crashing down!
-Everything due to my stupidity, stubornness and trying to finish everything up at 2am while hopped up on solder fumes.
+Everything due to my stupidity, stubbornness and trying to finish everything up at 2am while hopped up on solder fumes.

 Remember how we got the motor out?
 Now, my 2 am brain told me to put it back in using the same process but in reverse.
 So I put everything in the tube and pushed it in slowly, once it got stuck I took a rod and started pushing as hard as I could on the power supply to push everything in.
 Not only did the motor not pass the halfway point, the ominous sounds of things breaking filled the room.
 Uh-oh!
 After pulling everything out I witnessed my "masterpiece", cracked PSU PCB, tore the main L wire, ripped one of the button wires together with its pad and tore both wires powering the control PCB.
 Well F#$%!!!